mbucchia/Pimax-EyeTracker-SteamVR/README.md

 ![OpenXR Explorer showing the value of supportsEyeGazeInteraction](images/openxr-explorer.png)

-The HMD class driver will need to use the undocumented internal interface `IVRDriverInput_XXX`, declared as follows:
+The HMD class driver will need to use the undocumented internal interface `IVRDriverInputInternal_XXX`, declared as follows:

 ```cpp
 namespace vr {